+- 1. Select all that apply.
+The crane operating envelope includes the crane, the operator, the riggers, the crane walkers, signal persons, the lift procedure and-

+- A. any supporting structures

+- B. rigging gear between the hook and the load

+- C. the area where the load will be landed

+- D. the load

+- 2. Select all that apply.
+The rigging operating envelope contains the rigging gear and miscellaneous equipment covered by P-307 section 14, the load itself, and-

+- A. other personnel involved in the operation

+- B. the crane removal procedure

+- C. the gear or equipment's supporting structure

+- D. the load rigging path

+- E. the rigging procedure

+- F. the user of the gear or equipment

 - 3. Select the best answer.
 During maintenance, the rigging gear between the crane hook and the load fails and results in equipment damage.
 This is reported as a(n)-

-- A. rigger error
+- A. crane accident

 - B. operator error

+- C. rigger error

-- C. rigging gear deficiency
+- D. rigging gear deficiency

-- D. crane accident

 - 4. Select the best answer.
 During crane operations, the load shifts.
 The operator reacts quickly and saves the load but causes the crane to derail.
 This is reported as a(n)-

+- A. crane accident

-- A. crane walker's error
+- B. crane walker's error

+- C. load configuration error

+- D. operator error

+- 5. Select the best answer.
+When rigging gear covered by NAVFAC P-307 section 14 fails while suspended from a structure and drops the load, it is a-

+- A. crane accident

 - B. load configuration error

-- C. operator error

-- D. crane accident

-- 5. Select the best answer.
-When rigging gear covered by NAVFAC P-307 Section 14 fails while suspended from a structure and drops the load, it is a-

-- A. rigging error

-- B. crane accident

-- C. load configuration error
+- C. rigging accident

-- D. rigging accident
+- D. rigging error

 - 6. Select the best answer.
 If component failure occurs, such as motor burnout, and does not result in damage, the component failure is considered-

-- A. a non-accident
+- A. a crane accident

-- B. crane maintenance's responsibility
+- B. a non-accident

-- C. a crane accident
+- C. a rigging accident

-- D. rigging accident
+- D. crane maintenance's responsibility

 - 7. Select the best answer.
 To whom or to what are the majority of crane accidents attributed?

-- A. equipment failure
+- A. crane operators

-- B. weather conditions
+- B. equipment failure

-- C. crane operators
+- C. personnel error

 - D. riggers or signalmen

-- E. personnel error
+- E. weather conditions

 - 8. Select all that apply.
 Overconfidence and poor judgement among team members can contribute to crane and rigging accidents.
 Select additional factors that can contribute to accidents.

+- A. engineering lift specifications

+- B. inattention to the task

-- A. operating the crane too fast
+- C. operating the crane too fast

-- B. the crane operating envelope
+- D. the crane operating envelope

-- C. inattention to the task

-- D. engineering lift specifications

 - 9. Select all the best answer.
 If you have an accident with a crane or you find damage and suspect an accident has happened, your first step is to-

 - A. Call emergency services if anyone is injured.

 - B. Notify your supervisor immediately.

-- C. Stop operations as soon as safely possible.

-- D. Secure the crane and power as required.
+- C. Secure the crane and power as required.

+- D. Stop operations as soon as safely possible.